jrajpal5-singularity/open3dbasedtextandmouse/README.md

 # open3d and realsense project

+If you find my project helpful or interesting, please give it a star.

 This project contains two Python files:
 - `virtualmouseopen3d.py`: Python code to control a 3D mouse using air gestures.
 - `textinpcd.py`: Python code to create a 3D model of a text with a shadow.